 Staged auto accidents can result in serious and very real injuries to the unsuspecting victims.
 For example, a 71-year-old grandmother was tragically killed in a staged accident in Queens last year.
 This accident was caused by a member of a crime ring who intentionally drove his car in to the woman’s vehicle, causing her to hit a tree and die.
 He was convicted of second-degree manslaughter in Queen Supreme Court, and similar fraudulent cases are popping up everywhere in courts throughout the state.

 Just last month, authorities in New York charged 36 people with money laundering and racketeering in the largest fraud case to be uncovered involving the state’s no-fault insurance law.
 There are several bills that have been proposed to cut down on this devastating and costly form of fraud, but drivers on the roadways must still be prepared for an accident situation.
-If you or someone you know has been injured in an auto accident, it is vitally important to secure the help of a Queens personal injury attorney who can carefully review your accident and help you file a claim.
+If you or someone you know has been injured in an auto accident, it is vitally important to secure the help of a New York car accident attorney who can carefully review your accident and help you file a claim.

 Sign up to receive a 3-part series of useful information and advice about personal injury law.